villagedefrance/A3XXneo-Wide-Panel/README.md

 -----------------
  FEATURES V1.0
 -----------------
-New background panel wide bitmaps (day and night).
+- New background panel wide bitmaps (day and night).
-New VC Camera views including Autopilot (centered) and Jumpseat.
+- New VC Camera views including Autopilot (centered) and Jumpseat.
 See Installation.txt file.
-New VSpeed popup gauge using Aircraft weight, Flaps position and Barometric pressure.
+- New VSpeed popup gauge using Aircraft weight, Flaps position and Barometric pressure.
-New Ground Handling popup gauge with Fuel truck call, Doors control and Pushback.
+- New Ground Handling popup gauge with Fuel truck call, Doors control and Pushback.
-New fully working Auto-brake switch, based on POSKY Auto-brake gauge.
+- New fully working Auto-brake switch, based on POSKY Auto-brake gauge.
-New fully working Auto-taxi switch, to maintain 15 knots taxiing speed.
+- New fully working Auto-taxi switch, to maintain 15 knots taxiing speed.
-New Brake pressure gauge for the wide 2D panel.
+- New Brake pressure gauge for the wide 2D panel.
-New extended Cockpit Sounds gauge.
+- New extended Cockpit Sounds gauge.
+- New Auto-smoke gauge (optional).

-Fixed Warning/Caution buttons to display properly.
+- Fixed Warning/Caution buttons to display properly.
-Fixed Flap Transit and Auto Brake lights.
+- Fixed Flap Transit and Auto Brake lights.
 Now working correctly.
-Fixed EICAS 2 screen, added missing fuel used and made available in 2D panel.
+- Fixed EICAS 2 screen, added missing fuel used and made available in 2D panel.

-Updated MFD to support Terrain and Traffic (TCAS).
+- Updated MFD to support Terrain and Traffic (TCAS).
-Updated Head-up Guidance System (HGS) popup to support wide screen.
+- Updated Head-up Guidance System (HGS) popup to support wide screen.
-Updated Altitude Callout gauge with Airbus A330 correct parameters.
+- Updated Altitude Callout gauge with Airbus A330 correct parameters.

 -----------------